 Cost of Gum Recession Treatment in Singapore

-The cost of gum recession treatment varies depending on the type of treatment.
+The cost of gum recession treatmentvaries depending on the type of treatment.
 Non-surgical treatments like scaling and root planing can cost $98.10 to $708.50.
-Regenerative treatment like pinhole gum rejuvenation starts from $970.
+Regenerative treatments like pinhole gum rejuvenation start at $970.
 Surgical treatments are generally more expensive.
 Gum grafting can cost between $327.00 to $436.00.
-Some parts of gum surgery can be claimable under MediSave so patients can get financial relief.
+Some parts of gum surgery can be claimed under MediSave, providing patients with financial relief.
 CHAS cardholders can also get subsidies for dental care, including gum treatment.

 Knowing the costs and the options can help you make informed decisions about your gum health.
 Investing in oral health is essential; knowing the price can make it easier.